 Let me give some examples: houses in Africa are built either round or square, often with very wide over-shadowing eaves that shade the walls and create a sort of porch all around the house where one can sit or work.
 This shading of the wall is one of the most “modern” architectural techniques in the desert areas of the United States as it greatly lowers the temperature of the interior, but they have been doing it a long, long time in Africa.
-Some houses have a gap of 30 or 40 centimetres between the top of the wall and the roof which lets hot air and smoke out, a dim light in, and provides ideal air-conditioning.
+Some houses have a gap of 0.3 or 0.4 metres between the top of the wall and the roof which lets hot air and smoke out, a dim light in, and provides ideal air-conditioning.
 Roofs are usually of deep grass thatch, the result being a house that in the hottest heat of noon, in the hottest season of the year, is still an oasis of coolness.
 A number of times I went from such huts to a school or other building of cement, with plenty of windows and a tin roof; the heat was as intense as a furnace and I wondered how the health of the children would stand up to it in the long run.
 On some occasions I have helped a local community to build its Bahá’í Centre—with one stipulation: that the roof should be the best quality of thatch.
 It is impossible, when it rains on a tin roof, to even hear people singing at the tops of their voices, the din of the rain is so deafening, as I have found out to my cost on many occasions when I could not give a talk at a school or other “modern” meeting place.
 On the contrary, when it rains on thatch one is not disturbed by the sound.
 I have often wondered, as plastic can be

 a by-product of other industries, if in the future an imitation plastic grass in strips will not be developed and made cheap enough so that it can fulfil the function and have the advantages of the natural thatching materials (insulation, coolness and pleasing appearance) and be more enduring because one reason villagers are giving up thatching with grass or special branches of trees is that increase of population and agriculture is making them scarcer and they have to be carried greater distances.